 With consideration to the above issues, alternative considerations are proposed to define an appropriate qualification method based more on a relationship to seismic size/vulnerability.

-From experience, the first modal frequency for tall and slender symmetrically built equipment like a surge arrester is always dominant and contributes by far to the largest portion of the seismic loading.
-Any subsequent higher modes are typically of lesser interest and have minimal influence.
-For simplicity, surge arresters can typically be suitably evaluated for seismic performance by a static coefficient calculation that removes the need to consider the actual modal frequencies by assuming the arrester is subjected to the peak of the RRS.
-The static coefficient for surge arresters may be taken as 1.0 in seismic analysis.
+From experience, the first modal frequency for tall and slender symmetrically built equipment such as a surge arrester is always dominant and contributes to the largest portion of seismic loading.
+Any subsequent higher modes are of lesser interest and have minimal influence.
+For simplicity, surge arresters can be suitably evaluated for seismic performance by a static coefficient calculation that removes need to consider actual modal frequencies by assuming the arrester is subjected to the peak of the RRS.
+Static coefficient for surge arresters can be taken as 1.0 in seismic analysis.

 Due to the nature of the arrester product, it has not been seen that all 3 earthquake directional components will cause maximum response at the same instant.
-Thus, a simple static analysis is sufficient by considering seismic loading applied solely from the first modal frequency in the separate orthogonal directions acting individually and alone without interaction.
+A simple static analysis is sufficient by considering seismic loading applied solely from the first modal frequency in the separate orthogonal directions acting individually and alone without interaction.
 The resulting horizontal force is distributed proportional to the arrester’s total mass distribution and hence applied at the designated centre-of-gravity.
-Only the cantilever loading in the horizontal direction need to be considered since arresters are relatively stiff and strong in the vertical direction and vertical ground acceleration is hence of little consequence to their seismic performance.
+Only cantilever loading in the horizontal direction need be considered since arresters are relatively stiff and strong in the vertical direction.
+Vertical ground acceleration is of little consequence to their seismic performance.

 The following alternative procedure is proposed for arresters that are base-mounted on a pedestal/bracket in vertical installations.
 Designs with parallel columns may present extra challenges and require specific testing to define the relevant criteria, although the same methodology can generally be applied.
 In case of angle-mounting installation, having also evaluated the risk for dislodgment of the internal elements when non-vertical, it may be possible to assign a corresponding bending moment strength reduced proportionally by the arrester’s self-weight due to the gravitational force permanently applied at the centre-of-gravity.